 The Bookstore attempts to offer a large supply of used books by buying them from students and from wholesale textbook companies.
 Used books are bought back from students daily, but up to 50 percent is offered during the "Buy Back Days" which occur during the final exams of each semester.
-Exact dates may be found posted in the bookstore and announced on bulletin boards around campus.
-Weekend/Evening Programs "Buy Back Days" are held the Saturday and Sunday of finals from 9 a.m. - 2 p.m. and Sunday of finals from 9 a.m. - 2 p.m. and the following week.
-(San Antonio campus only).
+Exact dates may be found posted in the Bookstore and announced on bulletin boards around campus.